-Q: Our security restricts how we connect to slaves.
-We cannot open a shell, but must issue a command like "java node/slave.jar."
+Q: Our security restricts how we connect to agents.
+We cannot open a shell, but must issue a command like "java node/agent.jar."
 Would that break shared agent ability?

-A: You ought to be able to share agents using any launcher method available on both Jenkins Operations Center by CloudBees and attached masters, except that JNLP slaves are not yet supported.
+A: You ought to be able to share agents using any launcher method available on both Jenkins Operations Center by CloudBees and attached controllers, except that JNLP agents are not yet supported.

 Q: Is "haproxy" the only supported load balancing technology?

 A: No, it is just a suggested integration.
 It is not exactly "load balancing" in this context, but rather hot failover.You can use JE/JOC HA without it, for example, by reassigning a DNS name or IP address to the currently active server.

-"Shared slave is very handy" - yes it is!
+"Shared agent is very handy" - yes it is!

 Thanks for attending the webinar!